amy-tabb/calico/README.md

 **Updated branch Dec 2023.
 README is not complete yet.**

-CALICO: a method for calibrating asynchronous camera networks and/or multicamera systems, version 1.1.
-April 2020 (Original release November 2019).
+CALICO: a method for calibrating asynchronous camera networks and/or multicamera systems, version **.
+December 2023 (Original release November 2019).

 Changelog:
 - Docker image added March 2020.
 - Added incremental method as default, and another overhaul, April 2020.
+- Completed refactoring and rewrite; allows use of April tags.

 Roadmap
 - [Contact](#contact)